-- Avoid the use of medical jargon and acronyms – a useful resource is this list of medical terms in lay language; and
+Avoid the use of medical jargon and acronyms.
+A useful resource is this list of medical terms in lay language

-- Limit responses to sections 1-6 to a maximum of 6 pages (excluding references).
+Limit responses to sections 1-6 of the application, to a maximum of 6 pages (excluding references).

 Patient-oriented research training award

-- Research must engage patients and/or be based on patient identified priorities
+To be eligible, your research must engage patients and/or be based on patient identified priorities.

-- Applications must include a letter of support from their supervisor that outlines the supervisor’s experience with patient engagement and/or POR and how the student will be supported in this work within the broader context of their supervisor’s program of research
+Applications must include a letter of support from your supervisor.
+The letter must outline the supervisor’s experience with patient engagement and/or POR and how they will support you, the student, in this work within the broader context of their program of research